Hasindi0518/Real-Time-Event-Ticketing/README.md

 ## Conclusion

 This project demonstrates a simple yet effective way to manage a real-time event ticketing system using Java.
 It covers essential concepts such as configuration management, thread synchronization, and logging, making it a useful reference for similar applications.

----

-Feel free to ask if you need more details or have any specific questions!